ctjhoa/rust-learning/README.md

 ### Tags meanings

-* :star: Something made by a mozilla worker in a mozilla context
+* :star: Something made by a rust team member
 * :end: Concepts are still useful but code could not compile.
 * :soon: Work In Progress